Meet the Mel behind MelEdits

 I am a true word nerd who thrives on the diversity of projects.
 My specialty is working for membership associations and/or writing about health care.
 On any given day I might be interviewing clinicians and patients for a health care magazine feature, proofreading a membership association magazine, preparing to cover an association’s conference sessions live (on-site or virtually) and serving as a managing editor for an association magazine.

 After starting my career as a newspaper reporter in my home state of Indiana, I remain a journalist at heart, and journalism is behind everything I do.
 I use my reporter’s research, interviewing and storytelling skills every week, and I remain true to the journalism ethics instilled in me 20 years ago.

-My passion aligns with that experience: Most of my work is as a content marketing health care writer and membership association writer and editor.
-I am known for my reliability, can-do attitude, extreme organizational skills, passion for social media and ability to work collaboratively.
+I am known for my reliability, can-do attitude, extreme organizational skills and ability to work collaboratively.